masymars/netflix_VD_MIV/README.md

-# Scrollytelling demo using scrollama.js and d3.js
+# Scrollytelling Demo: Netflix Production by Year

-This repository contains a demo setup for *scrollytelling*.
-It uses scrollama.js and d3.js (v3.5).
-The setup assumes you have a screen that is at least 1100 pixels wide and it has only been tested on a modern Firefox browser.
+This repository showcases a scrollytelling demo tailored for exploring Netflix production data by year.
+The setup utilizes scrollama.js and d3.js (v3.5).
+Please ensure your screen is at least 1100 pixels wide, as the demo has been optimized and tested on a modern Firefox browser.

 ## Background